ssr-404/LoginSystem/README.md

 	2. Creating Authentication Context:
 	•	Create and configure an LAContext instance to manage biometric authentication in the app.
 	•	Customize the cancel button title for user-friendly interactions.
+ 	3. Testing Biometric Availability:
+	•	Use canEvaluatePolicy(_:error:) to check if the device supports biometric authentication.
+ 	4. Executing Authentication:
+	•	Once ready, prompt the user for authentication using evaluatePolicy(_:localizedReason:reply:).
+	5. UI Adjustments:
+	•	Handle differences between Face ID and Touch ID in the user interface by adapting to the specific technology available on the device.
+Requirements

+	•	iOS 11.0+
+	•	Xcode 12.0+
+	•	Swift 5.0+

+Contributing

+Feel free to submit pull requests to improve the examples or suggest new features!